chaos-mesh/chaos-mesh/ui/README.md

 We use Typescript + React + Redux + Material UI as the main technologies.
 If you are not familiar with them, please read their documentation first.

-We also use monorepo to manage the whole UI codebase.
+Also, we use monorepo to manage the whole UI codebase.
 Here is the general structure:

 ```sh
 ui